• Skip to primary navigation

 • To make this macadamia spread sugar free or Whole30 compliant: omit the maple syrup.

-• Instead of avocado oil you could use another neutral tasting oil such as MCT oil or even macadamia oil to make this macadamia paste.
+• Instead of avocado oil you could use another neutral tasting oil such as MCT oil or even macadamia oil.

 • Feel free to add other spices such as cinnamon or nutmeg to give it a different flavour.
-You could also add a splash of vanilla!
+You could also add a splash of vanilla extract!

 • Instead of roasting the macadamia nuts you could skip that step and use raw macadamia nuts to make raw macadamia nut butter.
 Just be aware this will change the taste of the butter (it won't have as rich a flavour).

-• Instead of maple syrup, you could use honey (just not if you are vegan).
+• Instead of maple syrup, you could use raw honey (just not if you are vegan) to sweeten this nut butter.

 • To make this into organic macadamia nut butter, use organic macadamia nuts.